MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/win32compatibilityappraiser-csp.md

 Supported operation is Get.

 <a href="" id="compatibilityappraiser-appraiserconfigurationdiagnosis-rebootpending"></a>**CompatibilityAppraiser/AppraiserConfigurationDiagnosis/RebootPending**
 A boolean value representing whether a reboot is pending on this computer.
-A newly-installed version of the Compatibility Appraiser may require a reboot before useful data is able to be sent.
+A newly installed version of the Compatibility Appraiser may require a reboot before useful data is able to be sent.

 Value type is bool.